bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Product Tax Properties

-Tax properties can be added to products (i.e. Product Tax Property).
+Tax properties can be associated with products (i.e. Product Tax Property).
+To do so, specify the product using its product ID.
+The `product_id` field has the same value as the `id` field from [Get All Products](/api-reference/store-management/catalog/products/getproducts).

 ### Update Product with Tax Properties